Stonzyy/ipreput/README.md

 # ipreput
-this tool made to check multiple ip reputation
+this tool made to check multiple ip reputation and save the result into a CSV file to clearly handle it with Excel

 # install & Run